GeoMind: An Agentic Workflow for Lithology Classification with Reasoned Tool Invocation: Sample Efficiency and Convergence

+\paragraph{Optimization Implications.} Together, process rewards and state-aware attenuation provide MAPO with a more targeted optimization signal than a single trajectory-level reward.
+The agent can reinforce effective tool selection, evidence integration, and correction behaviors independently, rather than waiting for repeated end-to-end successes before identifying useful intermediate decisions.
+The more direct feedback also allows correction-oriented modules to improve even when upstream predictions are imperfect, which is particularly important for GeoMind because disagreement resolution is a primary source of robustness.

-\textbf{Empirical Evidence.} In Figure \ref{fig:comp_grpo}, this theoretical reduction in variance translates to superior sample efficiency.
-Specifically, Figure \ref{fig:comp_grpo}(b) and \ref{fig:comp_grpo}(c) demonstrate that MA-GRPO reaches a high trajectory return significantly earlier than GRPO; for instance, on the validation set, MA-GRPO achieves a return of 0.35 at approximately 100 steps, whereas GRPO requires over 250 steps to reach the same level.
-Furthermore, Figure \ref{fig:comp_grpo}(a) illustrates that standard GRPO exhibits high-frequency oscillations and a generally higher gradient norm, indicative of the unstable optimization landscape caused by sparse rewards.
-In contrast, MA-GRPO maintains a lower and smoother gradient norm, confirming that the module-aware advantages provide a cleaner, more stable learning signal.
+\paragraph{Empirical Evidence.} In Figure \ref{fig:comp_grpo}, this improved credit assignment translates to superior sample efficiency.
+Specifically, Figure \ref{fig:comp_grpo}(b) and \ref{fig:comp_grpo}(c) demonstrate that MAPO reaches a high trajectory return significantly earlier than GRPO; for instance, on the validation set, MAPO achieves a return of 0.35 at approximately 100 steps, whereas GRPO requires over 250 steps to reach the same level.
+Furthermore, Figure \ref{fig:comp_grpo}(a) illustrates that standard GRPO exhibits high-frequency oscillations and a generally higher gradient norm.
+In contrast, MAPO maintains a lower and smoother gradient norm, showing that its module-aware advantages provide a cleaner and more stable learning signal.